jeffmli/data-science-deliberate-practice/README.md

 For me to progress, it's important to do a gap analysis on my current skills.
 By identifying the gaps, I can develop a plan that specifically fills these gaps.

 **Technical Skills**

 Areas for Improvement:
 - Producing error-free analysis, significantly reducing the frequency of bugs (Level 1).
 - Understand how to increase the speed of my code so I can provide results quickly(Level 1).

 **Influence/Leadership**

 Areas for Improvement:
 - Become a domain expert within a specific product area (Level 2).
 - Begin influencing decisions within a product (Level 2).

 **Problem Formulation**:

 Areas for Improvement:
 - Take a vague, undefined problem and break it down into a concrete roadmap (Level 2).

 **Independence**:

 Areas for Improvement:
 - Independently handle conversations with business partners.

-Conducting my own gap analysis, the most important thing for me is to **reduce the frequency of bugs** within my code and **increase the speed at which I produce results.**
+Conducting my own gap analysis, the most important thing for me is to **reduce the frequency of bugs** within my code and **increase the speed at which I produce results.** By reducing the frequency of bugs and producing results faster, this will **build trust** with business partners.
+With higher trust, this will open up opportunities to take on more vaguely defined projects.
+In addition, having more influence comes from **having more knowledge** on a particular domain, which means I'll need to pick a side of the business to hone in on.

 ## Performance Outcomes
+Now that I've identified the gaps, I'll need to translate these into performance-based outcomes:

+### Technical Skills
+**1. Incorporate the principles of defensive programming into my workflow**: Defensive programming include asserts, logging, and unit tests.
+This is important because producing error-free analysis is what will build trust with partners while opening up more opportunities for future projects.

+**2. Accelerate code speed**: Improving code speed will be broken down into a few components:
+- Get better at translating logic into code
+- Understanding different Python runtimes under the hood
+- Distributed Computing

+### Influence/Leadership/Independence
+**3. Decide on the business area of focus**:

 ## Project Outcomes